 3. Ensure Prior Authorizations are in Place

-As stated above, 87% of practices rely on manual prior authorizations (PAs) — this is cumbersome and time-consuming.
-By initiating an advanced automation solution (today, they are enhanced with Artificial Intelligence and machine learning), PAs can be processed and followed up in real-time with status available immediately 24/7.
+As stated above, 79% of practices rely on manual prior authorizations — this is cumbersome and time-consuming.
+By initiating an advanced automation solution, such as Infinx’s Prior Authorizations Plus, that uses artificial intelligence (AI) with machine learning capabilities, prior authorizations can be processed and followed up in real-time with status available immediately 24/7 via streamiled dashboards.

 After the Patient Encounter